Edge vectors on plabic networks in the disk and amalgamation of totally non-negative Grassmannians: Dependence of edge vectors on orientation and network gauge freedoms

 \subsection{Dependence of edge vectors on weight and vertex gauge freedoms}

 Next we discuss the effect of the weight gauge and vertex gauge feeedom on the system of edge vectors: in both cases it is just local.

-For any given $[A]\in \S$, $\mathcal N$ denotes a network representing $[A]$ with graph $\mathcal G$ and edge weights $w_e$ \cite{Pos}.
-We remark that there is a fundamental difference in the gauge freedom of assigning weights depending on whether or not the graph $\mathcal G$ is reduced.
+For any given $[A]\in \S$, $\mathcal N$ denotes a network representing $[A]$ with graph $\mathcal G$ and edge weights $w_e$.
+There is a fundamental difference in the gauge freedom of assigning weights depending on whether or not the graph $\mathcal G$ is reduced \cite{Pos}.

 \begin{remark} \textbf{The weight gauge freedom \cite{Pos}.} Given a point $[A]\in\S$ and a planar directed graph ${\mathcal G}$ in the disk representing $\S$, then $[A]$ is represented by infinitely many gauge equivalent systems of weights $w_e$ on the edges $e$ of ${\mathcal G}$.
 Indeed, if a positive number $t_V$ is assigned to each internal vertex $V$, whereas $t_{b_i}=1$ for each boundary vertex $b_i$, then the transformation on each directed edge $e=(U,V)$